How to Handle Addiction Relapse: Tips for Coping and Recovering Your Balance

 But relapse isn’t a failure any more than addiction is a failure.
 Addiction specialists are interested in helping you reclaim your power despite the overwhelming grip that substances tend to have.
 And addiction treatment programs are largely informed by your own personal goals.

-Once Tomas started in a 90-day recovery program, he was surprised to find that his treatment plan wasn’t really about quitting the drugs.
+Once Tomas asked for help, he was surprised to find that his journey wasn’t really about quitting the drugs.
 It was about rebuilding his life from the ground up and removing the obstacles in his way.

 The prescription pills would always be an obstacle.
 And, even on the recovery path, relapse may always be an obstacle too.
 But, from his therapists and even from his peers, Tomas learned about how to handle addiction relapse.
 He learned about how to recognize his particular triggers and to cope with stress more productively, preventing the biggest risks of relapse.
 And he learned how to actually manage relapse should it occur sometime in the future.
 Right in his program, he had plenty of chances to practice interacting with his triggers, operating healthy coping skills, and tapping into his long-term support network.
 He came to value his recovery journey and his own efforts because he now has a clear view of what he wants and where he’s headed.

 Tips for How to Handle Addiction Relapse